What should English studies fix first in feedback?

 Slow return of marks disrupts planning in programmes where iterative drafting, close reading, and revision are central.
 When students do not know the outcome of a submission, they misallocate time and delay starting subsequent work.
 Use digital tools to accelerate marking while maintaining individualised comments, and align return dates to assessment schedules so students can act on feedback within the module.

 Close the loop visibly.
-Share brief “you said → we did” updates each term on on‑time performance and any changes to feedback formats, so students see progress and plan with confidence.
+Share brief "you said, we did" updates each term on on-time performance and any changes to feedback formats, so students can see progress and plan with more confidence.

 When does one-to-one interaction make the biggest difference?

-Individual interactions are most effective when they focus on feed‑forward and interpretation of criteria for upcoming tasks.
-Scheduled consultations and simple online booking systems enable targeted support without over‑engineering contact.
-Offer flexible opportunities so students opt in when they need specific advice, while maintaining independence for those who prefer it.
-This balance respects diverse learning preferences and strengthens the feedback culture across the cohort.
+One-to-one interaction matters most when it helps students interpret criteria and turn written comments into action for the next assignment.
+Scheduled consultations and simple online booking systems enable targeted support without over-engineering contact, especially when paired with personal tutoring that strengthens student voice.
+Offer flexible opportunities so students can opt in when they need specific advice, while maintaining independence for those who prefer it.
+Used well, these conversations reduce confusion quickly and strengthen the feedback culture across the cohort.

 How Student Voice Analytics helps you

-Student Voice Analytics translates NSS open‑text into actionable insight for Feedback in English studies.
-It tracks sentiment and topics over time by cohort and subject, enables drill‑downs to programme and module, and supports calibration by surfacing where tone and turnaround are weakest.
-Like‑for‑like comparisons across the Common Academic Hierarchy help you evidence improvement against the right peer group.
-Exportable, anonymised summaries make it straightforward to brief module teams, monitor on‑time rates, and evaluate whether structured feed‑forward and exemplars are landing with your cohort.
+Student Voice Analytics turns NSS open-text into a practical view of where feedback is breaking down in English studies.
+It tracks sentiment and topics over time by cohort and subject, enables drill-downs to programme and module, and shows where tone, turnaround, and clarity are weakest.
+Like-for-like comparisons across the Common Academic Hierarchy help you benchmark against the right peer group.
+Exportable, anonymised summaries make it easier to brief module teams, monitor on-time rates, and test whether structured feed-forward and exemplars are improving the student experience.

 Request a walkthrough